GET STARTED | Get Your Fair Cash Offer Today

 Repair costs may surpass their worth to the sale price.
 Complete drainfield replacement can be expensive, although the property value increase may be minimal.
 Major repairs’ financial return can help sellers decide if they want to invest.

-Contractor availability is another factor, especially during Maryland’s peak repair seasons.
-Septic service demand increases in spring and summer, resulting in lengthier scheduling lead times.
-Sellers with a deadline may want to consider seasonal conditions while choosing repairs.
+Another concern is contractor availability, especially during Maryland’s peak repair seasons.
+As demand for septic service increases in the spring and summer, lead periods for scheduling lengthen.
+Sellers on a timeline may wish to consider seasonal conditions when making repair selections.

 Many homeowners also pump their tanks before listing.
 A recently serviced system shows continuing upkeep and costs less than other pre-sale enhancements.
 Pumping may also improve tank inspections.